Tsukuru Midorikawa

-Tsukuru Midorikawa is a Japanese kickboxer, Muay Thai fighter and boxer fighting out of Tokyo, Japan.
+Tsukuru Midorikawa is a Japanese kickboxer, Muay Thai fighter and boxer.

 Kickboxing career

 On February 11, 2014, Midorikawa defeated Andy Souwer by split decision at Rikix: No Kick, No Life 2014 in Tokyo.

 On June 27, 2018 Midorikawa faced Sibmuen Sitchefboontham for the vacant Rajadamnern Stadium 154 lbs title.
 He lost the fight by decision.

 Midorikawa faced BeyNoah at RISE 140 on July 19, 2020.
 He won the fight by unanimous decision.

 Midorikawa faced Kaito Ono at RISE DEAD or ALIVE Yokohama on October 11, 2020.
 He lost the fight by majority decision, with two judges scoring the bout 30–28 for Ono, while the third judge had it scored as an even 30–30.

 Midorikawa faced Lee Sung-hyun in a non-title bout at RISE 161 on August 28, 2022.
 The fight was ruled a majority decision draw after the first three rounds, with two judges scoring it as an even 29–29 and 30–30 draw, while the third judge had it scored 30–29 for Midorikawa.
 The fight was once again ruled a majority draw, after an extra fourth round was contested.

 For his kickboxing rules retirement bout Midorikawa faced Kaito Ono at NO KICK NO LIFE on February 11, 2023.
 He lost the fight by a third-round technical knockout.
 Ono twice knocked his opponent down, with an elbow in the first round and a left hook in the third round.